How to Build Custom Firmware

 This repository is set up to build OpenWRT firmware for the Onion Omega2 and Omega2+.

-To clone the openwrt-imagebuilder-wrapper repo, issue the following command:
+To clone the openwrt-imagebuilder-wrapper repo in the Docker container, run the following command:

 git clone https://github.com/OnionIoT/openwrt-imagebuilder-wrapper.git